 - 1. A supervisory responsibility with regard to exams and examinations.
-This responsibility is manifested in the competence of the Examination Board to: - a. award the diplomas; - b. appoint the examiners; - c. supervise the quality of exams and examinations; - d. take disciplinary action in case of fraud; - e. supervise the practice of the examination rules with due observance of the common legal principles like equality, legal security, legitimacy, reasonableness, fair play and so on; - f. be a mediator or even a defendant in case of disputes or appeals. - 2.
+This responsibility is manifested in the competence of the Examination Board to: - a. award the diplomas: - b. appoint the examiners; - c. supervise the quality of exams and examinations; - d. take disciplinary action in case of fraud; - e. supervise the practice of the examination rules with due observance of the common legal principles like equality, legal security, legitimacy, reasonableness, fair play and so on: - be a mediator or even a defendant in case of disputes or appeals. - 2.
 Legislation: the Examination Board makes Rules and Guidelines concerning the examinations, for example rules for enrolment and rules concerning order during examinations, fraud, assessment criteria, and classifications (like cum laude).
 Once a year new Rules and Guidelines are drawn up. - 3.
-To grant exemptions from the rules in individual cases. - 4.
-Advisory tasks: three times a year the Examination Board issues an advice to every first year student concerning his success-rate.
-Furthermore the Examination Board advises the Dean regarding his Teaching and Examination Regulations. - 5.
-In addition, on behalf of the Dean of the Rotterdam School of Management, the chairman of the Examination Board grants admission statements to the MScprogrammes. - 6.
-Other, such as delegations in selection committees and the colloquium doctum committee.
+Tasks that are further defined in the Teaching and Examinations Regulation (TER) established by the Dean.
+This concerns the granting of exemptions from the OER in individual cases due to personal circumstances or on grounds of the hardship clause (if a rule in an individual case leads to unreasonable consequences).
+A few examples are: the granting of exemptions for courses, granting extra and/or accelerated examinations opportunities. - 4.
+Advisory tasks: the Examination Board advises the Dean regarding the Teaching and Examination Regulations.